FatemehPouryahya/ECE1512_2022W_ProjectRepo_FatemehPouryahya/README.md

 , a small-scale dataset prepared for generic array classification.
 The second model is a VGG-network trained on the “HMT” dataset utilized  for histopathologic  tissue classification.

-To carry out the project, a couple of attribution methods are considered.
+To carry out the project, a couple of attribution methods are considered:
 A perturbation-based metod, Semantic Input Sampling for Explanation (SISE)[[2]](#2). and a backpropagation-based method, Integrated gradient  [[2]](#2).